azyklus/azyklus/README.md

 Welcome to my profile—I am so happy you're here!

 I use my GitHub account as an archive of many past, present, and probably future projects.
-Most of these will likely be archived or even deleted at some point, but I hope that anyone passing by would take the time to support me in some way, possibly by offering constructive criticism or by clicking on one of these buttons:
+Most of these will likely be archived or even deleted at some point, but I hope that anyone passing by would take the time to support me in some way, possibly by offering advice, constructive criticism, or by clicking on one of these buttons and donating to me:

 [![ko-fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/M4M4GDIVQ)
 [![patreon](https://img.shields.io/badge/Patreon-F96854?style=for-the-badge&logo=patreon&logoColor=white)](https://patreon.com/azyklus)